What does yoga look like when no one is looking?

 Is ‘fun and done’ yoga still yoga?

-Today people have short attention spans.
+People have short attention spans.
 Multi-tasking is the norm.
-We are accustomed to 15 second commercials, next day delivery, 18 minute educational Ted Talks, and seven minute workouts.
+We are accustomed to 15-second commercials, next day delivery, 18-minute educational Ted Talks, and seven-minute workouts.
 We want things quickly and we want results now.
-Oh dopamine!
+Oh, dopamine!
 We want to click on one tab to bring us to another and then we get lost down a rabbit hole on the internet, rather than complete one task, we get lost in the shuffle.
 This spastic and brain-draining way of using our attention lacks depth, true focus, and the willingness to delay gratification.
 Delaying gratification comes with a number of benefits.
 That is why a lifelong practice of yoga can be ultimately gratifying with dedication over a lifespan.
 So is there value in the ‘fun and done’ niche yoga world?

 I have to admit I have scoffed at goat yoga and rolled my eyes at beer yoga.
 These new trends in yoga popped up after others that have been around and once seemed unconventional.

 The end result of all these offerings is people experiencing yoga.
 And if it brings them into themselves, facilitating a march down a healing path, even if it isn’t traditional, then there is a benefit.
 The caveat being that the new yogi also goes beyond the fun to truly experience yoga as it is designed.
 If people are only coming to yoga for the fun, then it is being stripped down to an unrecognizable form.
 After all, the poses being taught at these events are only one of 8 limbs of the yoga path, and hatha yoga is only one of the 4 pillars of yoga.
-There is more to experience, more to study, and more to .
+There is more to experience and more to study.

 How to Stay True to Yoga at a Specialty Class: